ollij93/cfgclasses/docs/source/design.rst

  * ``get_kwargs()`` - returns a dictionary of keyword arguments
  * ``add_to_parser()`` - adds an argument to the given parser using the ``get_optnames()`` and ``get_kwargs()`` methods

-There are then several subclasses of ``SpecificationItem`` which are used to represent the different types of fields that can be defined in a ``ConfigClass``.
+There are then several subclasses of ``SpecificationItem`` which are used to represent the different types of fields that can be defined in a ``dataclass`` supported by ``cfgclasses``.
 These subclasses are:
  * ``StandardSpecItem`` - a standard CLI argument (non-positional)

    * ``OptionalSpecItem`` - an optional argument